 Hydrangea chinensis

-Taxonomy
+Taxonomy ID: 15371

 Hydrangea chinensis is a deciduous shrub, reaching heights of up to 2m.
 This species belongs to the family Hydrangeaceae and is native to China, Taiwan, and Myanmar.
 Its relatively large ovate leaves complement the lace-cap heads of cream fertile flowers that bloom during the summer.
 These striking flowers are surrounded by serrated white sterile flowers, adding to the plant's allure.

-How to care for Hydrangea chinensis
+How difficult is it to take care of Hydrangea chinensis

 Even if you don't have a green thumb, you can successfully care for Hydrangea chinensis due to its easy-going nature.